Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Numerical experiments

-\paragraph{Results} The plots showing convergence bounds for~$\perfmetr[K](f, x^0) = f(x^K) - f^\star$ vs.~$K$ are presented in Figure~\ref{fig:lasso_bound_plots} and fitted curve rates are available in Table~\ref{tab:lasso_rate_table}.
-For this distribution, we observe that ISTA exhibits a generally sublinear convergence trend.
-Although ISTA displays contracting behavior, we suspect that fitted contraction factors being slightly less than~$1$ is an artifact of applying the fitting scheme over a finite horizon of algorithm runs.
-In contrast, FISTA's behavior more closely resembles linear convergence, and our fitted rates are able to capture this phenomenon.
-The timing results are available in Table~\ref{tab:lasso_times} in Appendix~\ref{appendix:experiment_timings}.
+\paragraph{Results} Figure~\ref{fig:lasso_bound_plots} shows the convergence bounds for~$\perfmetr[K](f, x^0) = f(x^K) - f^\star$ as a function of~$K$.
+For this distribution, we observe that ISTA exhibits a generally sublinear convergence trend that is monotonically decreasing in~$K$.
+In contrast, FISTA's behavior exhibits the rippling effect of the momentum term, and our DRO certificates are able to capture this phenomenon.